immunefi-team/Bounty_Boosts/Alchemix/30685 - [SC - Medium] The proposer can be impeded from submitting a p....md

 # "The proposer can be impeded from submitting a proposal by an attacker who inflates the proposalThreshold."

-Submitted on Sat May 04 2024 07:33:54 GMT-0400 (Atlantic Standard Time) by @OxG0P1 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 4th 2024 at 13:33:54 UTC by @OxG0P1 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30685